Henry Eyring Scientist and

 In the recent past and for the immediate future, the particular species and phenomena on which our research group's efforts are focused include:

-2. Developing a systematic understanding of the bonding, stability and charge distribution of many negative molecular ions, including multiply charged anions and anions arising when an electron attaches to a biological molecule such as a protein or DNA..
+1. The development of new theoretical methods for treating electron-electron interactions, chemical reaction paths, electronic energy flow and the forces which govern molecular dynamics.
+Applications of such techniques to problems involving the electronic structure of novel organic and inorganic molecules and ions.2.
+Developing a systematic understanding of the bonding, stability and charge distribution of many negative molecular ions, including multiply charged anions and anions arising when an electron attaches to a biological molecule such as a protein or DNA..
 There is a very nice negative ion web site linking to several other scientists who work in thi s area.

 In addition to gaining knowledge about stable anions (i.e., anions which have positive electron binding energies), we are exploring metastable negative ions.
 In these investigations, we are interested in the lifetimes of the anions both with respect to electron loss and with respect to dissociation.
 Such lifetimes determine whether these temporary anions can provide efficient intermediates for converting electronic kinetic energy into internal (vibrational-rotational) energy.
 Because these metastable ions are not bound, we cannot employ the conventional variational methods of quantum chemistry to obtain their energies and lifetimes; we, therefore, had to develop new tools to achieve this objective.